 Cyber risks have moved beyond the business world and are now invading our personal lives as well..
 This session will discuss the risks and realities of personal lines cyber exposures.
 It will touch on the current risk landscape, the evolution of insurance products in the market, and the corresponding risk management tools.
 It will explore important topics such as cyberbullying, ransomware/extortion, social engineering, phishing, and virus and malware attacks.

 Today’s farm is “not your grandfather’s farm.”
 Smart devices have had positive impacts on farming in terms of increasing productivity, understanding climate changes, and adapting to a farm’s environment.
 Furthermore, the business and family sides of farming have embraced the connected world.
 This session will look at the implications of the connected farm from a cyber-threat perspective.
 It will explore how ransomware, vandalism, social engineering, and cyberbullying could threaten the existence of someone’s agricultural livelihood.
+This webinar qualifies for one FMDC credit in the Operations & Insurance module under the course name Emerging Risks.

 The future is now – is your company prepared?
 This session will review the latest developments in 3D printing, the internet of things, and other disruptive technologies.
 The speaker will provide insight on how to conduct an annual checkup to evaluate these risks and explain how to implement operational practices to stay ahead of emerging technology.
 Whether you think of yourself as a tech junkie or you’re still playing your old LPs, this will be a fun and enlightening session about some big changes coming to our industry.